 - MQ for z/OS v915 CDR – Data Set Encryption performance

 We share all the above links on our Twitter feed and Facebook page so if you don’t want to wait until the end-of-month newsletter, follow us on there.

 There are a number of conference events where IBM MQ will be featured in the coming months.
 Hopefully you’ll be able to sign up to one near you and obtain some MQ technical education.

 If you’re unable to get to any “in-person” events, then these online webcasts are just what you need.

-This months highlighted product information is a video showing the API Exerciser in MO71.
+This months highlighted product information is an introductory video about MQEdit.